openstack-archive/devstack-gate/doc/gerrit.rst

 to Launchpad requires oauth authentication - so the first time sync_launchpad_gerrit.py is run, it will display a URL.
 Open this URL in a browser and log in to launchpad as the hudson-openstack user.
-Subsequent runs with cache the credentials.
+Subsequent runs will run with cached credentials.

 Running
 =======